 - A cumulative grade point average of a 3.0 or better.

 - At least two semesters of pre-law advisement.

 - Acknowledgement of good standing from your pre-law advisor.

 The application deadline for UMass Law is June 30.
-Students planning to enroll in the 3+3 program must complete their eligibility requirements, take the LSAT, and apply before this deadline in the spring/summer before their undergraduate senior year.
+3+3 students are encouraged to apply no later than January 1 preceding their desired fall entrance date.
+Students planning to enroll in the 3+3 program must complete their eligibility requirements, take the LSAT, submit all required materials and apply.
 Participation in the program is not a guarantee of admission to law school.